Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 She held up three fingers, then folded one down.
 “Two are alive.”

 Chase smiled.
-He watched the way she stirred her cup, too long, it gave her something to do with her hands.
+He watched the way she stirred her cup, too long.
 Around them, the reunion swelled, someone chanting Class of— before giving up halfway through.

 She tilted her head.
 “No. Say it.”